webprinc3ss/queuing-system-ui-redesign/README.md

 - Option to toggle between drop-down select menu positioning (can be added as a feature)
 - On the main page, I recommend a JQuery toggle between permit-types (as indicated by the drop-down menu on the mobile view).
 This can be added as feature.
 - I recommend form validation/automatic field formatting for any fields, such as envelopes, which require the User to enter specific types of measurements.
+- With additonal time I would make more styling/coding touch-ups such as
+    1. Finalizing the color scheme further;
+    2. Tinkering with Bootstrap's css a bit more to uncover more drag and drop styling functionality as well as style hover class; and,
+    3. JQuery functionality for drop-down hide/show columns for all responsive views (I started this but it would require more time so I abandoned feature for now.)

 ## User Story